icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
 Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.
   * [gridlastic.com](https://www.gridlastic.com/) — Selenium Grid testing with free plan up to 4 simultaneous selenium nodes/10 grid starts/4,000 test minutes/month
   * [katalon.com](https://katalon.com) - Provides a testing platform that can help teams of all sizes at different levels of testing maturity, including  Katalon Studio, TestOps (+ Visual Testing free),TestCloud and Katalon Recorder.
+  * [Keploy](https://keploy.io/) - Keploy is a functional testing toolkit for developers.
+It generates E2E tests for APIs (KTests) along with mocks or stubs(KMocks) by recording real API calls.
+It is free for Open Source.
   * [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
 Simulate up to 50 concurrent users for up to 60 minutes for free every month.
   * [preflight.com](https://preflight.com) - No-code automated web testing.
 Record tests on your browser that are resilient to UI changes and run them on Windows machines.
 Integrate with your CI/CD.
 The free plan includes 50 test runs per month with video, HTML sessions and more.
   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app and unlimited projects, 5,000 snapshots / month.